bitpesa/api-documentation/additional-features.md

 ## Name validation in transactions

-An other feature to limit mispayments because of mistyped account numbers is enabling name validation on transactions.
+Another feature to limit mispayments because of mistyped account numbers is enabling name validation on transactions.
 This feature will block payouts if the account holder's name and the recipient name provided don't match.
 The feature is currently available for `NGN::Bank` payouts only.

 To enable name validation please enable the `account_validation` trait during transaction creation: